10 January 2024

 Actions to Get Ready

 Insiders now do a bigger range of technical things to get ready.
 Aside from writing and putting in logic bombs, they are more likely to take advantage of weak spots in networks and put in complex software long before an attack.
-More and more often, encryption is used to hide these getting-ready steps, thus essential to follow best practices or methods for detecting threat actors.
+More and more often, encryption is used to hide these getting-ready steps, thus essential to follow best practices or methods for detecting threat actor.

 Finding and identifying things